 speak.
 He is bedecked in sumptuous robes exhibiting many folds burnished in a

 warm fire-red gold.
 His protruding slipper is detailed.
 His weight and gravity

 pronounced.
-Beneath the sage is the three legged toad, Gamma Senninís constant
+Beneath the sage is the three legged toad, Gama Senninís constant

 companion and magical totem.
 The sage would occasionally loose his toad down deep

 wells, the toad however, could always be lured back with a string of gold coins.

 The toad on this statue is shown with a string pouring forth from his mouth.
 Toads

 are revered in many cultures as a magical totem and ethno- pharmacology has revealed

 that some of these bufo-toxins found in toads are indeed quite transformative: